Imgonnagetyouback: Release and commercial performance

 "Imgonnagetyouback" became available under Republic Records on April 19, 2024, as part of a double album edition of The Tortured Poets Department, subtitled The Anthology, two hours after the standard edition was released; it is listed as 18th in the track list.
 In July 2024, Swift performed the song live on acoustic guitar, as part of mashups with her other songs, in two shows of the Eras Tour.
 She sang it for the first time during a show at Amsterdam on July 5, fusing it with "Dress" (2017).
 At a Munich show on July 28, Swift combined the track with "I Don't Wanna Live Forever" (2016).

 "Imgonnagetyouback" reached the top 30 of the Billboard Global 200 chart (at 28), as well as in the national charts of Canada (29) and New Zealand (30).
 In the United States, the track peaked at number 26 on the Billboard Hot 100, where it assisted Swift in having the most single–week entries among women with 32.
 In Australia, the song reached number 23 on the ARIA Singles Chart and helped make Swift the artist with the most single–week entries on the chart with 29.
 The track further peaked at number 70 in Portugal and number 99 in Switzerland.
 On other charts, it reached Greece's International Top 100 Digital Singles chart (at 62), Sweden's Heatseeker chart (3), and the United Kingdom's audio streaming (32) and sales charts (61).
-The song has been certified in two countries, receiving gold in Australia and New Zealand and platinum in Brazil.
+The song has been certified in two countries, receiving silver in the United Kingdom, gold in Australia and New Zealand, and platinum in Brazil.